18F/18f.gsa.gov/research/0-sprint/0-research-plan.md

 Goals | Questions
 :----- | :---------
-What are people looking for when they come to the site? | Is anything that people are coming to the site for missing?
+What are people looking for when they come to the site? | Is anything missing?
  | What brought you to the site?
  | What were you looking for?
  | Is there something that you were looking for that's not here?